By Jeff Blakley

 On May 28, 1911, Walter is mentioned in a Miami Herald newspaper article concerning the activities of the Democratic committee in Dade County.
 He was representing Redland.
 He probably didn’t stay on his homestead for too long after proving up, though.
 Most likely, he, like many others, sold out to some newcomers for a good profit and moved into Homestead.
 In April, 1912, he won the Democratic primary and in November of that year won the general election for the County Commission seat representing Homestead.
 He defeated Roy O. Marsh, a surveyor whose name appears on many early plats in the south end of Dade County.

-Some time before May 17, 1912, when an advertisement for his store appeared in the South Florida Banner, Walter bought J.U.
+According to the Miami Metropolis of September 1, 1911, Walter bought J.U.
 Free’s store in Homestead, the one that Free built across from the depot, not the new store that was located south of the Redland Hotel.
 That one was built later.
 Despite what Taylor wrote in her book, Tweedell’s store was more than a grocery store – it was a general merchandise store, like the new store that J. U. Free opened further down Flagler.
 Free’s obituary, which appeared in the November 13, 1928 issue of the Homestead Leader, mentioned that Tweedell bought Free’s store.

 On August 29, 1913, he bought the “northwest half of lot 5 in block 11, of Homestead.”
 The only plat that matches this description is the original plat of Homestead, as recorded in book B, page 144.
 If my surmise is correct, then the lot that Tweedell bought was at the corner of Homestead Avenue and 2nd St., just a short distance from his store.
 The sellers were Fred S. Loomis and his wife, Jessie.